-'''

-static, but creates an instance of

-UnitTester in the body.
+Note that the testTheClass method is static, but creates an instance of UnitTester in the body.

-We will examine each of the three

-auxiliary methods in turn.
+We will examine each of the three auxiliary methods in turn.

-private void setClass(String className)
+private void setClass(String className) throws ClassNotFoundException, InstantiationException, IllegalAccessException { testClass = Class.forName(className); testObject = testClass.newInstance();

-throws ClassNotFoundException,

-InstantiationException,

-IllegalAccessException {

-testClass = Class.forName(className);

-testObject = testClass.newInstance();

-The method for Name is as in the

-EncChecker.

-newInstance() makes a new Object from
+The method forName is as in the EncChecker. newInstance() makes a new Object from testClass.

-testClass.

-'''